leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 It is a proposition that could be true or false, and the argument `ok` must be evidence that it is true.

 When the function is called on a concrete list, its length is known.
-In these cases, `by simp` can construct the evidence automatically:
+In these cases, `by decide` can construct the evidence automatically:
 ```leantac
 {{#example_in Examples/Props.lean thirdCritters}}
 ```